googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
 This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.
 See figure 5.31 for an example.
+The color for angles lower than 330° is rad due to the extend mode pad, then the color line transitions from 330° and red to 400° and yellow, but only the color values up until 360° are sampled for drawing.

 ![A sweep gradient, from red to yellow, with start angle of 330° and an end angle of 390°.](images/colr_conic_gradient_stop_angle_outside.png)